comicrelief/engineering-handbook/opsec/authentication-policy.md

 providers depending on the use case.

 #### AWS SSO
 This is used to access any of our cloud accounts and related monitoring tooling.
+Users are able to create short lived access tokens using SSO to interact with AWS.

 #### Comic Relief SSO (Azure AD)
 This is used when accessing internal staff facing systems and is the easiest way for non-engineering members of staff to